kedro-org/kedro/docs/source/get_started/minimal_kedro_project.md

 └── pyproject.toml
 ```

-Run this in ther terminal:
+Try running the following command in the terminal:
 ```bash
 kedro run
 ```

-You should see an error because we have an empty `pipeline_registry.py`.
+You will encounter an error indicating that pipeline_registry.py is empty:
 ```bash
 AttributeError: module 'minikedro.pipeline_registry' has no attribute 'register_pipelines'
 ```

 ### Step 5: Create a Simple Pipeline
-Now, copy the following code into `pipeline_registry.py` so that we have some pipeline to run.
+To resolve this issue, add the following code to pipeline_registry.py, which defines a simple pipeline to run:

 ```python
 from kedro.pipeline import pipeline, node